sinankeskin/ember-img-loading/README.md

 # ember-img-loading

-This an element modifier for images.
+This is an element modifier for images.
-If the browser supports natively it adds loading attribute to img tag, if the browser doesn't support it fallback and loads to lazysizes library and adds some data- attributes.
+If the browser supports natively, it adds loading attribute to img tag, if the browser doesn't support, it fallback and loads to lazysizes library and adds some data- attributes.

 ## Compatibility